justindomke/marbl/README.md

   * On linux or Mac OS, openMPI is trivially installed using your favorite package management system.
 For example, using [homebrew](http://brew.sh/) on Mac OS, it can be installed with `brew install openmpi`.
   * On Windows, pre-compiled binaries for Cygwin are available [here](http://www.open-mpi.org/software/ompi/v1.8/).

+It may be possible to use Marbl with other implementations of MPI, but this hasn’t been tested yet.

 # Comparison with JGML